Never Too Late (Jimi Jamison album)

 Never Too Late is the sixth and final album by the American singer-songwriter Jimi Jamison, released on November 2, 2012 by Frontiers Records.
-The album is produced by Erik Martensson, who also co-wrote all the songs.
+The album is produced by Erik Mårtensson, who also co-wrote all the songs.
 Jamison's daughter Lacy E. Jamison is on backing vocals in "Heaven Call Your Name" and there is a Japanese bonus track, the acoustic version of "Everybody's Got a Broken Heart".